labanskoller/hackeriet_blog/_posts/2019-04-08-mojolicious-executing-code-with-url_escape.md

 > have taint checking enabled.
 Better yet, use the carefully constrained
 > evaluation within a Safe compartment. [..]

-Normally, adding `(?{ code })` to a pattern trough string interpolation will result in a fatal error, unless `use re 'eval'` is set.
+Normally, adding `(?{ code })` to a pattern through string interpolation would result in a fatal error, unless `use re 'eval'` is set.
 But since the code we want to tamper with is string evaled, these restrictions do not apply.

 ## Crafting the `$pattern` argument